Stay on Top of Daily Stress

-Stay on Top of Daily Stress with these 11 Steps
+11 Steps to Stay on Top of Daily Stress

 1. Keep a diary – By keep a list – for at least a fortnight – of events, times, places and people that seem to make you feel more stressed.
 You will probably be surprised to find that a pattern soon emerges; and this may be linked to time pressure, personality clashes, inappropriate demands or simply trying to do too many things at once.
 Once you have identified your pressure points you can move on to the following solutions –

-3. Learn Relaxation Techniques – Practise deep-breathing techniques such as slowly inhaling while counting to five;
+3. Learn Relaxation Techniques – Implementing relaxation techniques into your day, is an essential key to staying on top of stress.
+Practise deep-breathing techniques such as slowly inhaling while counting to five:

-#Take time out – For five minutes every hour, try to ‘shut down’ and think of nothing but your perfect situation.
+- Take time out – For five minutes every hour, try to ‘shut down’ and think of nothing being happy and at peace.

 4. Exercise regularly you do not have to be a gym freak to get the stress beating benefits of exercise.
 Even 20 minutes of brisk walking three times a week will help to reduce stress as well as promoting restful sleep.